 “What makes a freethinker is not his beliefs but the way in which he holds them” Bertrand Russell.

-‘Get off the fence’… is a refrain sometimes aimed at me (see comments here).
-Social media is no friend of nuance or those with different values or politics but common interest over conservation.
-Evidence is important but perception matters.
-Glyphosate is vital (used judiciously as per the label) for a range of uses.
-From lowland min/zero till farming cultivation to lock up carbon, to rewilding planting projects on bracken hillsides (see tree protection) and for stopping great-crested newts from jumping over precautionary fences.
+‘Get off the fence’… is a refrain sometimes aimed at me (see here).
+Social media is no friend of nuance (listen to this brilliant BBC 5x15min radio series on ‘Death of Nuance‘).
+Many of us have different values or politics, but common interest over conservation.
+Glyphosate is important, used judiciously, for a range of uses.
+From lowland minimal farming cultivations to tree planting on bracken hillsides (see here).
+Both locking up carbon.

 Tolerate thinking